ethereum/hive/simulators/ethereum/engine/README.md

 PoS chain is continued on top of B.
 Verification is made that Client 1 never re-orgs to chain G -> A -> B due to incorrect Terminal block.

-- Transition on an Chain with Invalid Terminal Block, Incorrectly Configured Lower Total Difficulty Client 1 starts with chain G -> A -> B, Client 2 starts with chain G -> A.
+- Transition to a Chain with Invalid Terminal Block, Incorrectly Configured Lower Total Difficulty Client 1 starts with chain G -> A -> B, Client 2 starts with chain G -> A.
 Client 1's configured TTD is reached by B.
 Client 2's configured TTD is reached by A.